nimblePM/nimblePM/CONTRIBUTING.md

 We are pleased that you are thinking about contributing to OpenProject!
 This guide details how to contribute to OpenProject in a way that is efficient and fun for everyone.

+Note for this NimbleEngineer fork: Please read the repository-local contributor guide in [AGENTS.md](AGENTS.md) for structure, commands, and conventions specific to this codebase (Docker Compose usage, CSP, and chat integration notes).

 ## Get in touch

 Please get in touch with us using our [development forum](https://community.openproject.org/projects/openproject/boards/7) or send us an email to [info@openproject.com](mailto:info@openproject.com).